STAFF REPORT | COMMUNITY NEWS SERVICE | OCTOBER 28, 2020

-The town of Hinesburg is to receive a $10,000 grant to promote spending at town businesses with the “Hinesburg Buck,” a currency which can be used to make purchases in participating downtown locations.
+The town of Hinesburg has received a $10,000 grant to promote spending at town businesses with the “Hinesburg Buck,” a currency which can be used to make purchases in participating downtown locations.

 The “Restart Vermont Regional Marketing and Stimulus Grant Program,” which is designed to revitalize local businesses impacted by COVID-19 restrictions, was provided by the Vermont Agency of Commerce and Community Development.
 The program is similar to other local currency initiatives around the country such as Vermont’s own “Bristol Bucks.”

-“Obviously, [we’re] very pleased,” said Town Administrator Renae Marshall on the prospect of receiving the grant.
+“Obviously, [we’re] very pleased,” said Town Administrator Renae Marshall on receiving the grant.
 “Anything that we can do to support our local businesses through this time is absolutely a plus.”

 Stuart Deliduka, a member of the Hinesburg Business & Professional Association, is the co-owner of a Hinesburg business, Element Nail Salon, alongside his wife.
 His business has been in need of a boost since the pandemic began, he said.

 “It’s turned our service industry, which was pretty much appointment based… into a little bit of a Rubik’s Cube,” he said.
 “We lost our two busiest months of the year… it’ll impact our revenue numbers from today compared to last year on the same day.”

 “This is not going to be the end-all be-all [sic],” he said.
 “But I think every little bit helps.”

 Deliduka, as a member of the HBPA, wrote a letter of support for the town grant application.

 The project is a collaboration between the town of Hinesburg, the HBPA, the Hinesburg Record and the University of Vermont.
 The HBPA will work with local businesses to explain and recruit for the program.